How To Get A Mortgage: A Step-By-Step Guide

 What Are Mortgage Lenders Looking For?

 Lenders look at a few different factors when you apply for a mortgage with the goal of assessing your ability to pay back the loan.
-The key areas taken into consideration are your income and job history, credit score, debt-to-income ratio, assets and the type of property you’re looking to purchase.
+The key areas taken into consideration are your income and job history, credit score, debt-to-income ratio (DTI), assets and the type of property you’re looking to purchase.
+Let’s take a closer look at what each of these factors is and why they’re important to mortgage lenders.

 Income And Job History